 Your grand entrance down the aisle is one of the most special (and most photographed) moments during your wedding ceremony.
 Not to mention, you're actually going to make that trip twice—with the second being when you exit as a newlywed, of course.
 So, basically, wedding aisle décor is something that you want to think about.

 And just because you want to do something with it, doesn't mean it has to be extravagant.
-In fact, as we searched through real weddings on Brides.com, we found that we were especially drawn to the simple set-ups.
-Think bundles or greenery, romantic candles, rustic lanterns and more.
-Also, no matter what you're thinking, there are a few things to remember!
-For one, you want your wedding aisle decor to match your setting, not take a way from it.
+In fact, as we searched through real weddings on Brides, we found that we were especially drawn to the simple setups.
+Think bundles or greenery, romantic candles, rustic lanterns, and more.
+Also, no matter what you're thinking, there are a few things to remember.
+For one, you want your wedding aisle décor to match your setting, not take a way from it.
 You also want to make sure it complements your wedding day look as you're going to be photographed going up and down that aisle, not to mention exchanging vows at the end of it.

 Make Custom Benches

-At Bumble founder Whitney Wolfe's wedding in Positano this past summer, the bride and groom had benches custom-made for the occasion.
+At Bumble founder Whitney Wolfe's wedding in Positano, the bride and groom had benches custom-made for the occasion.
 The seating was designed in a curved formation so everyone could see the couple and take in the view at the same time.

 Decorate the Entrance

 Rather than decorate the entire aisle, this Arizona couple made a show of only the entrance—with arrangements of white delphiniums, blush roses, and candles in gold lanterns.

 Designer bride Lucilla Bonaccorsi found inspiration for her aisle in an unexpected way—at the Infiorata festival in Noto, Italy, where the streets are paved to look like elaborate pictures.
 She, along with her mother Luisa Beccaria, recreated this look on the floor of the ceremony chapel with pastel-colored carnations and scabious.